richardhenyash/artofnht/TESTING.md

 ## Automated Testing ##

 ### HTML ###
-All HTML code was validated using the [W3C Markup validation service](https://validator.w3.org/).
+All HTML code was validated using the [W3C Markup Validation Service](https://validator.w3.org/).
 One warning was generated on the [Home](index.html) page.
 This was due to the fact that there is no heading in the main section, which is intentional as this would detract from the overall look and user experience.
 The main image section is visually implied without the need for a heading.
 An [aria-label](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-label_attribute) attribute was added to the main image section to improve accesibility for visually impaired users.